Activities for the elderly in care homes

 About the social enterprise group

 The social enterprise group supporting Sanctuary Care homes is Oomph, the UK’s leading wellbeing business for older adults.
-Their mission is to positively change the impact of aging for older adults in care homes and the community, by providing training and support, as well as sharing care home activities ideas, to enable carers and other professionals in the care sector.
+Their mission is to positively change the impact of ageing for older adults in care homes and the community, by providing training and support, as well as sharing care home activities ideas, to enable carers and other professionals in the care sector.